-Associate members will be advanced to the active staff category at the time of reappointment or sooner, upon request, and if the qualifications set forth in 4.2-1 are satisfied.
-Failure to utilize the Medical Center during an entire reappointment period, unless participating solely in administrative activities, may result in a practitioner being dropped from the Medical Staff or moved to Community-Based Affiliation.
+Associate members will be advanced to the active staff category at the time of reappointment or sooner if the qualifications set forth in 4.2-1 are satisfied.
+Failure to utilize the Medical Center during an entire reappointment period may result in a practitioner being dropped from the Medical Staff or moved to Community-Based Affiliation.
 A practitioner who feels he or she has unjustly been moved from the Associate Staff category may request reconsideration of the change by the Medical Executive Committee.